NBA high school draftees

 The NBA high school draftees are players who have been drafted to the National Basketball Association (NBA) straight out of high school.
-The process of jumping directly from high school to the professional level is also known as going prep-to-pro.
-Since 2006, the practice of drafting high school players has been prohibited by the new collective bargaining agreement, which requires that players who enter the draft be 19 years of age or older and at least one year removed from high school.
+The process of jumping directly from high school basketball to the professional level is also known as going prep-to-pro.
+Since 2006, drafting high school players has been prohibited by the NBA collective bargaining agreement, which requires that players who enter the draft be 19 years of age or older and at least one year removed from high school.

-The NBA has long had a preference for players who played college basketball; the vast majority of players to play in the NBA attended college beforehand.
+The NBA has long had a preference for players who played college basketball, and the vast majority of players who play in the NBA attended college beforehand.
+Out of the thousands of people who have played in the NBA, only forty-one went prep-to-pro, not including international players.

 History

 Early years

 In the early years of the NBA draft, a player had to finish his four-year college eligibility to be eligible for selection.
 Reggie Harding, who had graduated from high school but did not enroll in a college, became the first player drafted out of high school when the Detroit Pistons selected him in the fourth round of the 1962 draft.
 However, the NBA rules at that time prohibited a high school player to play in the league until one year after his high school class graduated.
 Thus, he spent a year playing in a minor league before he was re-drafted in the 1963 draft by the Pistons.
 He finally entered the league in the 1963–64 season and played four seasons in the NBA and American Basketball Association (ABA).